 Every business needs a backbone of funds.
 It is for its effective operations and to maintain the competition in the market.
 Moreover, there are several debt instruments available for funding.
-While Bank Guarantee used the most. let’s understand what is bank guarantee?
+While Bank Guarantees are used the most. let’s understand what is a bank guarantee.

 The lending institution offers Bank Guarantee (BG) as a financial instrument.
 The lender will ensure that the liabilities of a debtor will meet.
 In the other words, the lender promises to cover a loss in case the borrower defaults on the loan.
 There are four parties involved in the transactions, the applicant/ borrower, the issuing bank, the beneficiary, and the beneficiary bank.

 - BG builds confidence between the lender and the borrower.
 It adds assurance of transaction between an exporter and an importer.
 The major reason for opting for BG is that many times the exporter and importer are unaware of transacting with each other.
 So, there can be a risk in the transaction.
 Hence, to overcome this risk involved, Bank Guarantee clears the hurdles.

 - The BG obtain for a specified period.
 It is as per the need and requirements of the borrower.
 The applicant can hold the BG only up to a specified period, they can further renew it after maturity.

 - The bank guarantee can or cannot hold assets against the instrument.
 The collateral depends upon the availability of the asset and the terms & conditions of the agreement between the lender and the borrower.
 It is also obtained without collateral.

 - The applicant (importer): who requests BG from his banker as per the demand from the beneficiary

 - The issuing bank: as per the request from the applicant, the bank issues the BG to the beneficiary’s bank.

 - The beneficiary (exporter): is the party who demands BG.